 Winthrop: Topics listed for Winthrop University include Campus, Academics, Athletics, Student Life, and University History.
 Information on the site is positive and appears accurate, though contributors to the site are unknown.

 Winthrop:.
 By setting up a free account, you gain access to a variety of free services that can be easily accessed through a customizable home page.
-Yahoo's RSS aggregator offers a great way to keep up-to-date on Winthrop in the news.

-Site last updated by Kimberly Byrd on 01/07/11.
+Site last updated by Kimberly Byrd on 07/11/16.